sabinehutter/TemplateEngine-EmployeeSummary/README.md

   # Welcome to the Template Engine Specializing in Employee Summaries!

   ## Description
-    This application allows you to automatically enter information about yourself (as the manager), and your team of interns and engineers!
+    This application allows you to automatically enter information about yourself (as the manager), and your team of interns and engineers and generates a html page showing cards of you and your team. !

     This application prompts you to enter your information and your teams information.